About Us

 - Joining up early in the breeding season is a particular requirement for maiden yearling heifers who are Spring joined for a 6-week period giving them 2 cycles at most to fall in calf.
 Older females are Spring-joined for a 9-week period, following on from a Jul/Aug calving, giving them approx. 3 cycles to join.

 - Females, especially 1st calf heifers, can do it ‘tough’ in a harsh, cold Guyra winter, & be in ordinary condition coming into Spring joining.
 However we do not supplement females or graze them on crop in the lead-up or during the joining period.
-Rather, we select for females who are truly low maintenance, moderate framed, that cycle & join whilst lactating, with out the added cost of feeding, supplementation or grazing crop.
-(Drought forced feeding is an exception to this practice, as in 2019).
+Rather, we deliberately use this environmental pressure to select females who are moderate framed, low maintenance, who cycle & join whilst lactating, with out the added cost of feeding, supplementation or grazing crop.